P-Y-R-O-B-O-T/TERRAFORM/README.md

 ### LIFECYCLE
 * Normally resourecs are destroyed before creating but this can be altered by using `create_before_destroy` parameter for resource in the lifecycle parameter
-* If we do not want any resource to never get destroyed we can use `prevent_destroy`, usable for databases, note that `terraform destroy` command will destroy the resource
+* If we do not want any resource to never get destroyed it can be prevented using `prevent_destroy`, usable for databases, note that `terraform destroy` command will destroy the resource
 * When there is no need to consider the changes in the tags attribute we must `ignore_changes` and similarly in any other attributes like ami or subnet or file content and many more or use all to ignore all attributes
 ```tcl
 resource "RESOURCE_TYPE" "RESOURCE_NAME" {